andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/doocs/awesome-ai) - 🤗 AI Tools Collection | AI 工具集汇总，欢迎补充.
 - [collective-ai-tools](https://github.com/Hyraze/collective-ai-tools) - AI tools platform with 800+ curated tools, built-in workspace tools, and job board for developers and researchers.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
+- [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.
 - [awesome-hamradio](https://github.com/DD5HT/awesome-hamradio) - Awesome hamradio repositories.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .